Made in Australia

 Traditional Indian recipe - puppodums, sundried in madras for an authentic flavour, and then cooked.

-Papadum or Papad with lime and mango pulp.
+Papadum or Papadum with lime and mango pulp.

 Serve Papads with a Bruschetta style salad.